- What we talk about when we talk about climate services

 Climate regulation services are used as leverage in international policies, and economic instruments where subsidies are allotted to offset carbon emissions and, therefore, mitigate some of the effects of global climate change.

 The research compiled in this dissertation broadens the ecological knowledge on macroecological patterns of the ecosystem processes and properties behind climate regulation services: what abiotic and biotic factors determine them.

 Results indicate that different ecosystem properties and processes in climate regulation services are controlled by different abiotic and biotic factors.
 The strong link between temperature-precipitation interactions and climate regulation services suggests the role ecosystems like forests are expected to play in mitigation policies is, and will be, strongly affected by the irreversible changes in climate.

 - Research conducted at: Universiteit van Amsterdam

-Chapter 2: Strong biotic controls on climate services at temperate regional scale (Embargo until 10 March 2018)
+Chapter 2: Strong biotic controls on climate services at temperate regional scale (Embargo up to and including 10 March 2018)

-Chapter 4: Multi-scale assessment of factors determining climate regulation services (Embargo until 10 March 2018)
+Chapter 4: Multi-scale assessment of factors determining climate regulation services (Embargo up to and including 10 March 2018)

 If you believe that digital publication of certain material infringes any of your rights or (privacy) interests, please let the Library know, stating your reasons.
 In case of a legitimate complaint, the Library will make the material inaccessible and/or remove it from the website.
 Please Ask the Library, or send a letter to: Library of the University of Amsterdam, Secretariat, Singel 425, 1012 WP Amsterdam, The Netherlands.
 You will be contacted as soon as possible.